 Lawful bases

-All processing is subject to internal controls designed to support data minimisation, accuracy, storage limitation and purpose limitation.
-We will not use personal information for a purpose that is materially different from the purposes described in this Privacy Policy without providing additional notice and, where required by law, obtaining additional consent.
+We will not use personal information for a purpose that is materially different from the purposes described in this Privacy Policy without providing additional notice and, where required, obtaining additional consent.

 We may disclose personal information to third parties only where reasonably necessary for the lawful operation of the Services, compliance with applicable legal obligations, protection of our legitimate interests, or where you have instructed or authorised such disclosure.
 Personal information is not disclosed for purposes that are incompatible with the purposes for which it was collected.